yhtomitim/golf-journal-api/README.md

 ```
 ### Overview

 The API interfaces with a PostgreSQL database using Knex.js so that the developer can write their queries in a familiar language.
-There are routes in the API for users, rounds of holf, and holes in each round of golf.
+There are routes in the API for users, rounds of golf, and holes in each round of golf.
 The API can be tested using Postman or other similar apps.